mlpack/mlpack/doc/tutorials/movement_recognition.md

 (b) `sliding windows` cuts each recording into fixed-length windows that overlap by half a window (a sliding window with a 50% step): overlap generate more training windows, creating a higher exposure for each movement.
-Therefore increasing the accuracy. (c) `FFT power per movement`, in this figure we should how FFT is applied per-channel for each window on all the movements in order to extract the relevant power spectrum.
+Therefore increasing the accuracy. (c) `FFT power per movement`, in this figure we show how FFT is applied per-channel for each window on all the movements in order to extract the relevant power spectrum.
 As demonstrated, different movements can be identified with different frequencies.
 Note that, the gravity (DC) component